lorenzosaldana/CCiNaru/README.md

 # CCiNaru
-An MT4 indicator that will sound an alert once the CCi Line touches level line set by user input.
+The default CCi MT4 indicator with an added alert function that will trigger once the CCi Line touches level line set by user input.